vpelss/AuthenticatorAnywhere/README.md

 **The database is encrypted and stored in your browser's memory.
 If you clear your cache, or reinstall your browser, your database is gone.
 Please create/export a backup and keep it in a safe place.**

 It also shows the next upcoming code.
-A nice old man feature!

 More features are listed here: https://www.emogic.com/tech-notes/authenticator-anywhere/